 - Experimental studies of psi-conducive altered states of consciousness such as deep meditative states, hypnotic and mediumistic “trance” and controlled “out-of-body” experiences

-- Field studies of group psi effects that can occur with peaks of emotional intensity in group settings of various kinds such as in the group focus cultivated during improvisational singing.
+- Field studies of group psi effects that can occur with peaks of emotional intensity in group settings of various kinds such as in the group focus cultivated during improvisational singing or toning.

 Phenomena of this sort figured prominently in the early history of psychical research, but fell into neglect with the rise of experimental parapsychology in the narrow forms introduced in the early part of last century.
 We see important possibilities for studying these highly psi-conducive phenomena using modern experimental and neuroimaging technologies.